 Loosely based on the Death of Gwen Stacy storyline, the feature pits Andrew Garfield’s Spider-Man against Jamie Foxx’s Electro, Dane DeHaan’s Green Goblin and Paul Giamatti’s Rhino.

 Don’t expect it to knock your socks off, but it could be worth familiarising yourself with this entry prior to Foxx’s return in Tom Holland’s upcoming Spider-Man 3.
+And it is worth noting that while the movie itself can be a slog, Andrew Garfield once against showed why he was a great choice to don the suit.

 The Marvel Cinematic Universe